pydn/ComfyUI-to-Python-Extension/tests/README.md

 - Runtime validation also needs a working ComfyUI checkout.
   Set `COMFYUI_PATH` to that checkout, or run the tests from a location where a parent directory contains `ComfyUI`.
+- Runtime-tier tests do not download missing models automatically.
+  If a required model is missing, the fixture fails with `model provisioning failure`.
+  Use `--print-download-plan` to print the manual download commands.

+### Runtime Model Requirements

+The current runtime-capable fixtures require these model files in the target ComfyUI checkout:

+- `text-to-image`: `models/checkpoints/v1-5-pruned-emaonly-fp16.safetensors`
+- `upscale-model-loader`: `models/upscale_models/RealESRGAN_x4plus.safetensors`

 ## Unit Tests